javibodas/Plumber/README.md

 Plumber
 =======

-This repository contains the videogame "Plumber" http://www.macrojuegos.com/juegos/plumber~2850/ implemented in a desktop interface using JavaFX
+This repository contains the videogame "Plumber" http://www.macrojuegos.com/juegos/plumber~2850/ for a desktop interface implemented with JavaFX